twangodev/ogis/web/src/routes/docs/api/authentication/+page.md

 ---
 title: Authentication
-description: HMAC-based authentication for OGIS
+description: HMAC-based authentication for ogis
 ---

 # Authentication

-Secure your OGIS instance with HMAC-SHA256 signature validation.
+Secure your ogis instance with HMAC-SHA256 signature validation.
 When enabled, all requests must include a valid signature parameter.

 ## When to Use Authentication

-- **Private instances** — Prevent unauthorized usage of your self-hosted OGIS
+- **Private instances** — Prevent unauthorized usage of your self-hosted ogis
 - **Rate limiting** — Control who can generate images
 - **Usage tracking** — Identify requests by signature